 Select "General".

 Fig. 1.
-Navigating to Viber "Settings" menu.
+Navigating to the Viber "Settings" menu.

 Step 2.
-Activating the Proxy
+Activating the proxy

 By default, it says "None".